 How late fees interact with eviction

-• When you pay to cure a nonpayment notice, get a clear, written breakdown of what is rent and what is fees, and keep proof of payment.
+Whenever you do pay, get a clear, written breakdown of what is rent and what is fees, and keep proof of payment.

 When to get help

-Consider talking to a lawyer or legal aid if a landlord is stacking fees, demanding fees that were never in your lease, applying payments in a way that manufactures new charges, or threatening eviction over fees alone.
+Consider talking to a lawyer or legal aid if a landlord is stacking fees, demanding fees that were never in your lease, applying payments in a way that manufactures new charges, or threatening eviction over fees alone — and get help immediately if you receive a 10-day notice to vacate, because the criminal exposure is real.
 Legal aid organizations in Arkansas often help income-eligible tenants, and even one consultation can clarify whether a fee is enforceable.
 Remember that this article is general information, the law changes, and local practice varies, so verify the current Arkansas rules or consult an Arkansas attorney.

 Frequently asked questions